MyOralVillage/Liquid-Tokens/deliverables/iteration-03.plan.md

 #### Changes from previous iteration

-We did not maky any significant changes to our process this iteration.
+We did not make any significant changes to our process this iteration.
 The following is a list of the most sucesfull process decisions we made:

 1. Slack